 - If your service provider charges you more than $2.00/month just to use them, you are paying too much.

-- If you Google “toll-free numbers” you will get something like 23 million results.
+- If you Google “toll-free numbers,” you will get something like 23 million results.
 The good news is that it takes just 0.38 seconds to get them!

 I like QWEST.
 I have used several of their products for years.
 It’s just that they are NOT the place to go to get a toll-free number.

+Here’s some free advice based on our research of toll-free service providers.
 Of the 20+ providers we analyzed, Kall8 offers the best features for adoption at an incredibly low cost.